arcus-azure/arcus.scripting/CONTRIBUTING.md

 ```

 ### `.psd1` file
-This file is the module manifest file of the PowerShell module.
-This contains metadata information like the module version, required dependency modules, module description, etc.
+This file is the module manifest file for the PowerShell module.
+This manifest contains metadata information such as: the module version, required dependency modules, module description, etc...

 ### `.psm1` file
 This file is the script module file.
 This contains the actual exposed functionality that will be available when the PowerShell module gets installed.